Cwm Rhondda: Instances of use

-The hymn has been sung on various British state occasions, such as the funerals of Diana, Princess of Wales and Queen Elizabeth The Queen Mother, and the weddings of Prince William and Catherine Middleton, Prince Harry and Meghan Markle and Service of reflection for Queen Elizabeth II in Wales at 2022.
+The hymn has been sung on various British state occasions, such as the funerals of Diana, Princess of Wales and Queen Elizabeth The Queen Mother, and the weddings of Prince William and Catherine Middleton and Prince Harry and Meghan Markle, and also the service of reflection for Queen Elizabeth II in Wales at 2022.

-The hymn is also featured prominently in the soundtrack to the 1941 film How Green Was My Valley, directed by John Ford.
+The hymn is also featured prominently in the soundtrack to the 1941 film How Green Was My Valley, directed by John Ford, using the version given in "History" above.
 The soundtrack, by Alfred Newman, won that year's Academy Award for Original Music Score.
-It is also featured at the beginning of The African Queen (film), with Katharine Hepburn singing and playing the organ.
+It is also featured at the beginning of The African Queen, with Katharine Hepburn singing and playing the organ.
 Only Men Aloud! also sang an arrangement by Tim Rhys-Evans and Jeffrey Howard on the BBC 1 Show Last Choir Standing in 2008.
 They subsequently released it on their self-titled début album.

 The hymn was the informal anthem of Wales in the "Green and Pleasant Land" section of the 2012 Summer Olympics opening ceremony.
+The hymn is also used by freemasons of the United Grand Lodge of England.

-The BBC sitcom One Foot in the Grave used this song on the episode "The Beast In The Cage".
-The lyrics were altered to be about the main character Victor Meldrew.
+The BBC sitcom One Foot in the Grave used the song in the episode "The Beast In The Cage".
+The lyrics were altered to be about the main character, Victor Meldrew.